How Much Does It Cost to Have Your Septic Tank Pumped?

 Ideally, you can avoid these issues by regularly pumping your septic tank.
 Here’s a look at how much that costs.

 Homeowners are responsible for maintaining their septic tanks and drain fields.
 So, you may be wondering just how much does septic tank pumping cost?

 The septic tank pumping cost is dependent on a number of factors.
-The Environmental Protection Agency (EPA) requires a septic tank to be pumped when the scum (top) layer reaches within 6 inches of the outlet pipe.
-Unfortunately, you may not discover your septic tank is full until there is a problem, like foul odors coming out of your drains, or even worse, a septic system backup.
+The Environmental Protection Agency requires a septic tank to be pumped when the top scum layer reaches within 6 inches (15 centimeters) of the outlet pipe.
+Unfortunately, you may not discover your septic tank is full until there is a problem, like foul odors coming out of your drains or — even worse — a septic system backup.

 To understand the costs, it’s important to know what may be involved in septic tank pumping.
 All the wastewater from the home travels through a pipe to the septic tank.
 The septic tank is designed to hold the wastewater long enough for the solid materials (sludge) to settle to the bottom and for grease and oil (scum) to float to the water’s surface.